FirebaseExtended/firepad/docs/index.md

 branch of the Firepad repository.
 Most of it is static HTML, but the docs page is generated from Markdown using jekyll.

-That's it!
-Feel free to reach us at [firepad@firebase.com](mailto:firepad@firebase.com) with any questions or comments!